Greetings. This FAQ is designed to describe and explain "Cartoon and

 involved some are collecting for profit too.

-Generally speaking beer glasses, whiskey glasses, tableware and Depression Glasses are not considered part of the Collectible Glasses scene, although they obviously are quite desirable in their own right, they are just collected by a different group of people.
+Generally speaking beer glasses, whiskey glasses, tableware and Depression Glasses are not considered part of the Collectible Glasses scene, although they obviously are quite desirable in their own right, they are somewhat different drinking glasses than the character, cartoon, movie, sports, restaurant, soda type glasses that most PGCA members collect.

 Look for glasses at antique shops and malls, flea markets, yard sales, retail stores and restaurants with new promotions, thrift shops, auctions and friends.
 Glass dealers and traders advertise in the Collector Glass News and other Antique and Collector publications.
 Keep your eyes open for promotions in your area.